tycpu/tycpu.github.io/_posts/2025-05-17-soc-power-on.md

 ### 🔌 Power-On Reset (POR)

 Suppose that there is a SoC which would get some power from PMIC.
-If SoC gets power, a particular circuit will be operated for reset.
+If SoC gets power, it will be initalized with reset state.
+So, a particular hardware circuit would maintain reset and quit it when the initializing is done.
 The name of circuit is **Power-On Reset (POR).**

 ***